 Clean water, sanitation and hygiene for every child

 Access to clean water, sanitation and hygiene gives children and their families a chance to flourish.
 We believe every child deserves – and has the right – to use safe water and live in a clean environment.
-When children and families have clean water nearby, live in environments free from waste, and wash their hands with soap, they can thrive in school, in business and in life.

 people gained access to clean water

 A world where all children have water, sanitation and hygiene

 Water, sanitation and hygiene (WASH) are essential for children and their families to live healthy, prosperous lives.
 WASH is at the core of child health and development and is vital for a child's well-being.
 We focus on bringing clean water, dignified sanitation and effective hygiene practices to communities, schools and healthcare facilities.

 Clean and safe water supplies reduce the time needed to collect water.
 This allows children to attend school and parents, particularly mothers, to have more time to generate income for their families.
 Safe, private toilets and handwashing facilities with soap keep children and families free from disease.